-- REQUIRED: Meet the National Wildland Coordinating Group qualifications and standards for Single Resource Boss: Engine Boss or Crew Boss, plus Firing Boss.
+- REQUIRED: Meet the National Wildland Coordinating Group qualifications and standards for Firefighter Type 2.

-- REQUIRED: At least 5 years’ experience in wildland fire or prescribed fire operations and leadership.
+- REQUIRED: At least 1 years’ experience in wildland fire or prescribed fire operations.

 - Bachelor’s degree or greater in natural sciences, natural resource management, or a related field preferred.